Mechanical inhibition of dissipation in a thermodynamically consistent active solid

 The dynamics given in Eq.~\eqref{eq:Ldyn} satisfies the fluctuation-dissipation relation and, upon setting $\Delta\mu=0$, the joint distribution of $L$ and $\ell_\gamma$ relaxes to an equilibrium steady state with Boltzmann measure $P_{\rm eq}(L,\gamma) \propto \exp[-\beta U(L,\gamma)]$ characterised by zero entropy production.
 The marginal steady-state probability distribution of the internal state, $\pi_\gamma$, is obtained by integrating $P_{\rm eq}$ with respect to the inter-particle displacement

 where $Z(F)$ is a force-dependent normalisation factor.
-Here, we have eliminated the hard-core repulsion $U_{\rm rep}$ by restricting the support of $P_{\rm eq}$ to $L \in (0,\infty)$.
+Here, hard-core repulsion is taken into account by restricting the support of $P_{\rm eq}$ to $L \in (0,\infty)$.
 Equation \eqref{eq:pi_eq_dimer} illustrates the importance of thermodynamic consistency, as it leads to a cross-talk between chemical and mechanical degrees of freedom, thereby enabling mechanical forces to effectively renormalize the energy landscape in chemical space.
 In particular, in the limit $|F|\to\infty$ we observe an accumulation of probability in the chemical state $\ell_\gamma \in \mathbb{L}$ that maximises $F-2k\ell_\gamma$.
-For $F<0$, this corresponds to the largest accessible rest length (see Fig.~\ref{fig:dymer_analytics}).
+For $F<0$, this corresponds to the largest accessible rest length (see Fig.~\ref{fig:dymer_analytics}(a)).
+Consequently, the probability of states associated with intermediate rest lengths will often be nonmonotonic in $F$.
 This force-dependent distortion of the chemical energy landscape is further discussed in \cite{suppmat} for the case of continuous $\ell$ (see also \cite{PhysRevLett.87.010602}).